Srafington/Practice_Interface/README.md

       -- If the house is located within the city : Tax=0.005% of the estimated price of the house for each square foot.

       -- Else Tax=0.001% of the price for each square foot.
+- Use the given *Main* class to show that your program works.
+You may make changes in *Main* if you want.
 - Notice that both class House and Bus have a superclass, namely FixedProperty and Vehicle, respectively.
 Therefore it is essential that taxation is introduced via an interface.

 # Task 2